-José M. Carcione has the degrees “Licenciado in Ciencias Físicas” (Buenos Aires University), “Dottore in Fisica” (Milan University) and Ph.D. in Geophysics (Tel-Aviv University).
-From 1978 to 1980 he worked at the “Comisión Nacional de Energía Atómica” at Buenos Aires.
+José M. Carcione has the degrees "Licenciado in Ciencias Físicas" (Buenos Aires University), "Dottore in Fisica" (Milan University) and Ph.D. in Geophysics (Tel-Aviv University).
+From 1978 to 1980 he worked at the "Comisión Nacional de Energía Atómica" at Buenos Aires.
 From 1981 to 1987 he was employed as a research geophysicist at YPF (national oil company of Argentina).
 Presently, he is Director of Research at OGS.
 He was awarded the Alexander von Humboldt scholarship for a post-doc at Hamburg University (1987-1989).
 In 2007, he received the Anstey award at the EAGE in London and the 2017 EAGE Conrad Schlumberger award in Paris.
-Carcione published more than 230 journal articles on acoustic and electromagnetic numerical modeling, with applications to oil exploration and environmental geophysics.
-He is the author of the books “Wave fields in Real Media — Theory and numerical simulation of wave propagation in anisotropic, anelastic, porous and electromagnetic media” (see (Elsevier, 2015, 3rd edition), and “Seismic Exploration of Hydrocarbons in Heterogeneous Reservoirs” (Elsevier, 2015) He has been editor of “Geophysics” since 1999.
+Carcione published more than 280 journal articles on acoustic and electromagnetic numerical modeling, with applications to oil exploration and environmental geophysics.
+He is the author of the books "Wave fields in Real Media – Theory and numerical simulation of wave propagation in anisotropic, anelastic, porous and electromagnetic media" (see (Elsevier, 2015, 3rd edition), and "Seismic Exploration of Hydrocarbons in Heterogeneous Reservoirs" (Elsevier, 2015) He has been editor of "Geophysics" since 1999.
 He has coordinated many projects funded by the EU and private companies.
 Carcione has been a member of the commission (GEV04) for evaluation of Italian research in the field of Earth Sciences (ANVUR) in the periods 2004-2010 and 2011-2014.
-Carcione has an H-index: 49, according to Google Scholar.
-In 2017 he received the EAGE Conrad Schlumberger award.
+Carcione has an H-index: 53, according to Google Scholar.